boschresearch/shellmock/docs/example.md

 # Ensure the argument is non-empty.
 if [[ -z "${branch_name}" ]]; then
   echo "Empty argument received." >&2
-  # This command always exits with an error.
-It's the last one executed and,
+  # The "false" command always exits with an error.
+It's the last one executed
-  # thus, its exit code will be the one of this script.
-It is important not to
+  # and, thus, its exit code will be the one of this script.
+It is important not
-  # call the "exit" command in scripts that should be easy to test.
+  # to call the "exit" command in scripts that should be easy to test.
   false
 else
   # Check whether the branch exists.